gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 sudo apt-get install ros-Melodic-hector-slam
 ```

-Since the same repo is checked out on both a pi and a laptop/PC, you will need to install an i2c library on the laptop/pc for the software to compile correctly.
+Since the same repo is checked out on both a Json and a laptop/PC, you will need to install an i2c library on the laptop/pc for the software to compile correctly.
 The `i2cpwm_board` node is not run on the laptop/pc, but compilation will look for dependencies for this node.
 Install the necessary library via:
 `sudo apt-get install libi2c-dev`

 Configure catkin tools so cmake Release flag is added.
 This speeds up code execution.
 Alternatively, if you want to debug through an IDE such as VSCode, use build type Debug so debug symbols are generated: